Is it hard to travel with a baby? What to pack when travelling with young children? What are the travel essentials for travelling with toddlers?

-Based on the authors’ and contributors’ experience of family slow travels in various countries around the world, the book addresses the benefits and challenges of slow travel and offers practical advice and tips on travel preparation, packing for babies and young children, socializing, cultural orientation, digital nomad lifestyle, sustainable family vacations, staycations, and more.
+Based on the authors’ and contributors’ experience of family slow travels in various countries around the world, this guidebook addresses the benefits and challenges of slow travel and offers practical advice and tips on travel preparation, packing for babies and young children, socializing, cultural orientation, digital nomad lifestyle, sustainable family vacations, staycations, and more.

 Slow travel is a journey of discovery, a deeper, more sustainable way to coexist with the people and environment of our host destination.
 It doesn’t always have to be a long trip, or a trip to a different country, but it is a more conscious trip.
 As part of a larger slow movement, it is a commitment to spend more time being, as opposed to doing.